Central Uruguay Railway: Routes

 The Central Co. included the Central Uruguay and the Northeastern lines.
 It operated the lines of the Western Extension, the Northern Extension, and the Eastern Extension companies.
 The Central ran from Montevideo to Santa Isabel, across the Rio Negro, with a branch from Santa Lucia to San José de Mayo; the Northeastern connected Montevideo and Minas.
 The Western Extension ran from San Jose to Mercedes, with a branch to the port of Colonia.
 The Northern Extension continued the Central from Santa Izabel to Rivera on the Brazilian border.
 The Eastern Extension started from a point on the Northeastern 20 mi from Montevideo and ran to Melo, with a branch to Treinta y Tres.

+Rolling stock

+In 1884 the company owned 18 steam locomotives, 31 coaches and 282 goods wagons.
+By 1936, the rolling stock had increased to 128 locomotives, 119 coaches and 2302 freight wagons.